-Findings Against Hot Work Permitting or Fire Watch Provisions
+02.01.01 Findings Against Hot Work Permitting or Fire Watch Provisions

-Low degradations are warranted for inspection that will not have any significant effect on the likelihood that a fire might occur, or that a fire which does might not be promptly suppressed.
+Low degradations are warranted for inspection findings that will not have any significant effect on the likelihood that a fire might occur, or that a fire which does occur might not be promptly suppressed.
 Examples of low degradations are as follows:

 Fire watch is not familiar with the facility at the location of the hot work and does not know the hazards of the work and procedures for sounding an alarm.